 - Improvements included stable restoration to provide a new space for exhibits, special events, education programs, and six new restrooms where a dilapidated chicken coop once stood.

-Per theÂ Leo Carrillo Ranch Park Master Plan (1998), and theÂ Leo Carrillo Ranch Park Master Plan Phase III Priorities and Cost Estimate Update (2015), the work associated with the stables restoration includes installation of new concrete flooring; repair and restoration of existing clay tile flooring; repair and restoration of interior and exterior walls, windows and doors; repair of worn wood features of the bunkhouse and animal pens; restoration of the porches on the north and south side of the stable; installation of interior lighting and security system; drainage improvements; and replacement of the 20 year old wood shingle roof.
+The restoration of the stable included seismic retrofitting and stability work; installation of new concrete flooring; repair and restoration of existing clay tile flooring; repair and restoration of interior and exterior walls, windows and doors; repair of worn wood features of the bunkhouse and animal pens; restoration of the porches on the north and south side of the stable; installation of interior lighting and security system; drainage improvements; and replacement of the 40 year old wood shingle roof.

-The second part of the project consists of the construction of a new public restroom facility equipped with plumbing and a janitorial storage area.
-The public restroom will be located in an area south of the stables where a dilapidated chickenÂ coop once stood.
-The structure will be designed to replicate the original facade of the chicken coop, incorporating horizontal wood cladding.
-Additionally, the project will feature installation of drought tolerant landscaping and irrigation in selected areas around the restroom.
+The second part of the project was the construction of a new public restroom facility equipped with plumbing, outdoor sinks and work area to support programs, and a janitorial storage area.
+The restroom facility is in the area south of the stables.
+The structure was designed to replicate the original facade of the chicken coop, incorporating horizontal wood cladding.
+All work on the projects complied with the Secretary of the Interior Standards for the Treatment of Historic Properties – Standards for Reconstruction.

 The primary objective of the outdoor interpretive sign plan is to welcome and orient the visitor, while providing meaningful connections with Leo Carrillo, ranch history, and the native people, plants, and ranch residents before and during Leo Carrillo’s time at the Ranch.
-The plan will be implemented during a three year timeframe beginning in late 2016.
+The plan was implemented during a three year timeframe, which began in late 2016.